saar1221/uber-eats/README.md

-# pay attention.
-It takes time to load the GIF !!!!
+# pay attention  it takes time to load the GIF !!!!

 # uber-eats-challenge